 - Parameters are separated by commas.
 Please note that throughout this document spaces behind commas may be added for better readability. - Optional parameters are enclosed in square brackets.
 If optional parameters are omitted and no default value is explicitly specified, the current settings are used until you change them. - Optional parameters or subparameters can be omitted unless they are followed by other parameters.
-If you want to omit a parameter in the middle of a command string it must be replaced by a comma. - A parameter value enclosed in square brackets represents the value that will be used if an optional parameter is omitted. - When the parameter is a character string the string must be enclosed in quotation marks.
-Symbols in quotation marks will be recognized as strings. - All spaces will be ignored when using strings without quotation marks. - It is possible to omit the leading zeros of strings which represent numbers. - If an optional parameter of a ITU-T V.250 command is omitted, its value is assumed to be 0.
+If you want to omit a parameter in the middle of a command string it must be replaced by a comma.
+See also example 1. - A parameter value enclosed in square brackets represents the value that will be used if an optional parameter is omitted. - When the parameter is a character string, e.g. <text> or <number>, the string must be enclosed in quotation marks, e.g. "Charlie Brown" or "+49030xxxx".
+Symbols in quotation marks will be recognized as strings. - · All spaces will be ignored when using strings without quotation marks. - It is possible to omit the leading zeros of strings which represent numbers. - If an optional parameter of a ITU-T V.250 command is omitted, its value is assumed to be 0.